RetroReversing/retroReversing/pages/n64/Turok64SourceCode.md

 Rob Northern Compression or RNC is a compression algorithm used by Iguana to compress game assets for Turok.
 You can find out more about RNC Compression over at SegaRetro - [Rob Northen compression - Sega Retro](https://segaretro.org/Rob_Northen_compression).

-Specifically the library used is `RNC ProPack` which handles packing and unpacking then data.
+Specifically the library used is `RNC ProPack` which handles packing and unpacking game data.

 It looks like Iguana also used RNC for PS1 games as the file `rnc.s` contains a reference to Sony PSX for its “PROPACK Unpack” code written in assembly [^6].